AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_03.md

 ![RDP-After](https://github.com/AliChoukatli/CyberShield-Enterprise/blob/main/Screenshots/Phase%20%203/RDP-After.png)

+---

-##### ✅ If you are unable to connect to a target machine via Remote Desktop Protocol (RDP), follow this structured checklist to identify and resolve the issue.
+### ✅ **If you are unable to connect to a target machine via Remote Desktop Protocol (RDP), follow this structured checklist to identify and resolve the issue.**

 ## 1. 🔌 Check Network Connectivity